jlimadev/aws-certification-cloud-practitioner-notes/notes/aws-architecting-and-ecosystem/README.md

 ## 3rd Pillar - Reliability

 Ability of a system to recover from infrastructure or service disruptions, dynamically acquire computing resources to meet demand, and mitigate disruptions such as misconfigurations or transient network issues.

+> Foundations are part of the Reliability pillar of the AWS Well-Architected Framework.
+AWS states that before architecting any system, foundational requirements that influence reliability should be in place.
+The services that are part of foundations are: Amazon VPC, AWS Trusted Advisor, AWS Service Quotas (earlier known as AWS Service Limits).

+> AWS Trusted Advisor is an online tool that provides you real-time guidance to help you provision your resources following AWS best practices on cost optimization, security, fault tolerance, service limits, and performance improvement.
+Whether establishing new workflows, developing applications, or as part of ongoing improvement, recommendations provided by Trusted Advisor regularly help keep your solutions provisioned optimally.

+> Service Quotas enables you to view and manage your quotas for AWS services from a central location.
+Quotas, also referred to as limits in AWS, are the maximum values for the resources, actions, and items in your AWS account.
+Each AWS service defines its quotas and establishes default values for those quotas.

 **Design Principles**: